actions-marketplace-validations/procurify_dependabot-PR-issue-creator/README.md

 # Dependabot PR Issue Creator
-This action allows you to automatically create an issue on a reviewer's Linear/Jira board when a reviewer is added to a pull request.
+This action allows you to automatically create an issue on a reviewer's Linear/Jira board when a reviewer is added to a pull request with a '📦 dependencies' label.

 # Setup
 Before the action can be used properly, the following Github secrets must be created on the repository: